Spirituality

 And the list of specialists—and their respective remedies—goes on.

-So which of these approaches is correct?
+So which approach is correct?

-As a wise Navajo chief once said to a group of us seated around a ceremonial fire, "Don't look to the Creator for answers.
+As a Navajo chief once said to a group of us seated around a ceremonial fire, "Don't look to the Creator for answers.
 Be in the created.
 That's everything you need."

 Painting by Pablo Amaringo